swseighman/spring-jdbc-oracle/Readme.md

 spring-oradb-native-r4vz7-deployment-c5d4b88f7-ks95l   1/1     Running   0          7s
 ```

-You can chek the pod log to see the output from the query.
+You can check the pod log to see output from the query.

 Click on **Pods** link from the left menu, then choose the **pod**: